-Van Oord empowers employees, regardless of rank or position, to stop the job if they are unsure that working conditions are safe or if a dangerous situation is observed.
-This authority not only helps ensure employee well-being, but it also establishes field-wide responsibility for the safety of all operations.
+Safety comes first.
+At Van Oord, we take this literally.
+Every employee, whatever their job or position, has the right to stop work as soon as the conditions cease to be safe.
+This 'Stop the Job' authority not only helps ensure employee well-being, but it also establishes field-wide responsibility for the safety of all operations.
 We urge every employee to keep an eye out for potentially unsafe situations or processes and stop the job until the problem is corrected.

 The awareness and competence of our employees is a key element in working safe.
 Together with DNV-GL, internationally recognised as the best maritime safety agency in the world, Van Oord is providing training courses within its safety programme.